jrie/kisslib/README.md

 * Add a option to sort by default on format, authors or title on startup
 * Add a search option to only show files with particular tile, author or format
 * your feature suggestion (please contact me by email)

+## Known issues
+* If there are any database errors, you most likely once need to delete the "kisslib.db" so that all sqlite tables are properly created (due to changes for the launcher applications) - this is a one time action, but youve got to reimport your data

+* In Debian Jessie except when using Xfce and in CentOS, the dialog windows for file import, edit ebook details and set launcher applciations are all opened but hidden behind the main window.
+Please note that when those windows are open, the main application state is set to background and not handle input at this time, so you must move the main window away in order to reach the dialogs